Continuing Education Activity

 Although radiographic testing can help to confirm a retrobulbar hematoma, the diagnosis is clinical.[5]
 RBH cases can range from mild, with no visual consequences, to severe, with orbital compartment syndrome (OCS).
 One retrospective chart review identified 32.3% of orbital wall fractures as having an associated retrobulbar hematoma via computed tomography (CT) scan.
 However, only 1.1% of these had orbital compartment syndrome requiring intervention.[11]

 These results reinforce the importance of a thorough clinical exam.
-CT imaging can be used to help visualize the extent of the hematoma, as well as identify other associated injuries such as maxillofacial fractures, globe rupture, or intraocular foreign bodies.
+CT imaging can help visualize the extent of the hematoma and identify other associated injuries such as maxillofacial fractures, globe rupture, or intraocular foreign bodies.
 A CT scan may also reveal optic nerve tension or a distorted posterior globe.
 If a patient displays the signs and symptoms typical of optic nerve ischemia from RBH, however, radiographic imaging should be delayed in favor of prompt surgical intervention.

 Treatment / Management

 Once the diagnosis of a retrobulbar hematoma is confirmed, ophthalmology should be emergently consulted.
-However, if optic nerve ischemia is suspected and intraocular pressure is greater than or equal to 40 mmHg, the attending physician should not delay definitive management.[7]
+However, the attending physician should not delay definitive management if optic nerve ischemia is suspected and intraocular pressure is greater than or equal to 40 mmHg.[7]
 Adequate anesthesia and antiemetics should be provided to aid in patient comfort and help prevent Valsalva maneuvers such as vomiting.
 A vital part of management is immediate orbital decompression with lateral orbital canthotomy and cantholysis (LOCC).

-The canthotomy will expose the lateral canthal tendon, which can also be identified with a strumming motion using scissors.
+Using scissors, the canthotomy exposes the lateral canthal tendon, which can also be identified with a strumming motion.
 The lateral canthal tendon can be further exposed by pulling down on the lateral lower lid with a hemostat or forceps.
-The tendon’s inferior crus should be cut by pointing the scissors inferoposteriorly.
+The tendon’s inferior crus should be cut by pointing the scissors anteroposteriorly.
 At this point, the lower eyelid should be completely mobile.
 LOCC helps alleviate the increased intraorbital pressure by freeing the lower eyelid from the orbit.
 The lateral canthal incision may need to be repaired at a later date.[7]

-Mild cases of RBH without signs or symptoms of optic nerve compromise should be managed by observation and/or medical treatment.[10]
+Mild cases of RBH without signs or symptoms of optic nerve compromise should be managed by observation or medical treatment.[10]
 Patients with RBH and no symptoms or elevated IOP can be monitored without intervention.
-IOP should be reassessed approximately 6 hours after the initial evaluation to ensure that there is no interim elevation which could signify a possible rebleed and be an indication for intervention.
-Alternative methods described in the literature for mild to moderate cases are direct needle aspiration of the hematoma and the use of topical, oral, or intravenous medications such as beta-blockers (timolol maleate), steroids, and osmotic agents (mannitol).[5]
+IOP should be reassessed approximately 6 hours after the initial evaluation to ensure that there is no interim elevation that could signify a possible rebleed and indicate intervention.
+Alternative methods described in the literature for mild to moderate cases are direct needle aspiration of the hematoma and topical, oral, or intravenous medications such as beta-blockers (timolol maleate), steroids, and osmotic agents (mannitol).[5]

 Reports have shown these to help lower intraocular pressure.
-Acetazolamide is another well-studied drug that can be administered orally or intravenously to successfully lower IOP.[12]
+Acetazolamide is another well-studied drug that can be administered orally or intravenously to lower IOP successfully.[12]
 Steroids may also protect against traumatic optic neuropathy.
 For all cases, appropriate follow-up with ophthalmology should be established.
-The frequency of monitoring will depend on the patient’s severity of RBH.
+The frequency of monitoring depends on the patient’s severity of RBH.

 In cases of postoperative RBH, prevention may be an effective form of management.
 Although specific risk factors for postoperative RBH have not been well-established in the literature, surgical optimization may be preventative.
 Case series have reported the development of RBH in patients using anticoagulants at the time of orbital wall fracture repair and orbitotomy.
-In light of this, it may be advisable to inform patients to stop non-essential anticoagulants before surgical repair.
+In light of this, informing patients to stop non-essential anticoagulants before surgical repair may be advisable.
 Perioperatively, adequate hemostasis should be achieved.
 The prevention of Valsalva maneuvers during the procedure may also be helpful.[5]

 Differential Diagnosis

-Other conditions to consider in patients with the signs and symptoms mentioned above, especially in the setting of trauma, including globe rupture and orbital fractures with entrapment.[1]
+Other conditions to consider in patients with the signs and symptoms mentioned above, especially in the setting of trauma, include globe rupture and orbital fractures with entrapment.[1]

 Prognosis

-Some factors that may point toward a poorer prognosis are a presenting visual acuity worse than 20/200, the presence of a relative afferent pupillary defect, an eyelid laceration, and increased time to treatment.[14]
+Some factors that may point toward a poorer prognosis are a presenting visual acuity worse than 20/200, a relative afferent pupillary defect, an eyelid laceration, and increased time to treatment.[14]
 Retrobulbar hematoma associated with a traumatic etiology and a greater number of symptoms also has a poorer prognosis.[15]

 With traumatic retrobulbar hemorrhage and acute vision loss, the risk of permanent blindness is 44 to 52%.[10]
 As stated earlier, the incidence of permanent visual loss from RBH is much lower for post-surgical etiologies.